hanhduyenjn/ST-Assignment/ADR.md

 lightweight variance checks (Welford flatline) in streaming; the heavier multivariate model in nightly batch** where the latency budget is hours, not seconds.

-### Why online learning (Half-Space Trees, RRCF) was rejected

-Online models consume each incoming record as a training update.
-In infrastructure monitoring, anomalous records — flatlines, spikes, DoS traffic — would be absorbed and the model would drift toward treating failures as normal.
-The worse the network gets, the blinder the detector becomes.
-This is **concept contamination**, not concept drift.
-Without labels, online learning cannot distinguish between the two.
-The decision mirrors production practice at Cloudflare, Netflix, and Datadog: controlled periodic retraining on a validated-normal corpus.

 ### Flatline Detection (Active — Welford Inline)

 Flatline detection is **active** and runs inside each `foreachBatch` callback of